-What providers and commissioners of healthcare services can do to manage the risks of a no-deal Brexit.
+What providers and commissioners of healthcare services can do to prepare for 1 January 2021.

-This guidance sets out the actions that healthcare providers should take before and after Brexit.
-Doing this will help to plan for and manage potential service disruption to healthcare in case the UK leaves the EU without a deal.
+This guidance sets out the actions that healthcare providers should take to prepare for 1 January 2021.
+Doing this will help to plan for and manage potential service disruption to healthcare.

 This guidance is for commissioners and healthcare providers, including hospitals, care homes, GP practices and community pharmacies.